Himanshu-2678/YouTube-Content-Summarizer/README.md

 - Generate bullet-point summaries of videos.
 - Translate summaries into multiple languages (English, Spanish, French, German, Hindi, Chinese, Japanese).
 - Download summaries as PDF for easy sharing.

-⚠️ **Note:** Cloud-hosted versions may be unable to fetch transcripts for some videos due to YouTube IP restrictions.
-The app works perfectly when run locally.

 ---